jaguayor/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/Code Book.md

 Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the  activities variable

 ## 6.Appropriately labels the data set with descriptive variable names
-code column in TidyData renamed into activities
+code column in TidyData renamed into activity

 All Acc in column’s name replaced by Accelerometer

 All Gyro in column’s name replaced by Gyroscope

 All BodyBody in column’s name replaced by Body

 All Mag in column’s name replaced by Magnitude

+All angle in column’s name replaced by Angle

+All gravity in column’s name replaced by Gravity

-All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time
+All start with character f in column’s name replaced by Frequency

+All start with character t in column’s name replaced by Time

 ## 7.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 FinalData (180 rows, 88 columns)